lokesh-r5/FrontendTesting/README.md

+Instructons:

+Download all the files and open index.html.
+You can see jamsine test suites on the page.
+Test suites in green indicates they are passed.
+If any test unit is in red, then the page not passed that test suite.
+To play with the tests, read the below steps I did and edit the code.
+For example, to fail the URL test spec delete URL for any object inside the allFeed array or delete the URL property itself.

 Used Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 1. Wrote a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.